ThatCoolCoder/foss-rcas/README.md

         - Perhaps have a semantic versioning system with with the ability to use wildcards (similar to how npm dependencies are specified).
         - Requires the game knowing its version
 - make settings fileinput lineedit editable?
-- add a way to configure wind in-game (likely requires large redesign of flightsettingsscreen - vertical tab menu with icons?)
-- come up with a neater way to add the default aircraft cameras (currently they're just stuck on by FlightSettingsScreen)
-    - it's tricky because we use the content loading metadata to get the plane size.
-Perhaps we need to decouple the aircraft info bit from the content bit
-        - or we could just give them the content bit.
 - update to godot 4?
     - wait until it has opengl support or whatever important thing it was missing